-It seems appropriate to start this last ramble of the year with a ray of sunshine falling on the Clyde river in the Lanark highlands.
-Ice and snow are slow in forming at this bend - the river is an old one, and her currents run fast and free.
-She's a wild spirit, a veritable crone among rivers and not the slightest bit intimidated by winter and subzero temperatures - she will resist freezing over as long as she is able to draw breath and tempt the long white season with her impetuous winding ways.
+How right to start this last ramble of the year with sunlight falling across the winding Clyde river in the eastern Ontario highlands near Hopetown.
+Ice and snow are slow in forming here - the river is old, and her currents run fast and free, looping through woodlands, down valleys and through farm fields.
+The Clyde is a wild spirit of the first order, a veritable crone among waterways, and she withstands freezing as long as she is able to hiss and roar and tumble along her way.

-Thank you for sharing Friday rambles with me this year.
-May we share many more of these potterings in the shiny new year that is waiting for us just around the bend.
+Thank you for sharing Friday rambles with me this year - may we share many more rambles in the shiny new year that is waiting for us all, just around the bend.